dhyeydoshi/crud-spring/Readme.md

-# Spring Boot CRUD Application
+# Spring Boot Application

-A simple CRUD (Create, Read, Update, Delete) application built with Spring Boot and PostgreSQL.
-This application demonstrates basic CRUD operations on a `User` entity.
+A simple Create, Read application built with Spring Boot and PostgreSQL.
+This application demonstrates basic operations on `User` and `Address` entity.

 ## Prerequisites